forumone/wp-cfm/readme.txt

 3. Diff viewer to track changes within a bundle

 == Changelog ==

+= 1.5.1 =
+* Fix: Tested with latest WordPress 5.2.1.
+Removing the plugin outdated notice at WordPress.org plugin repository.

 = 1.5 =
 * New: Toggle to show/hide already registered options (props @mickaelperrin)